trymbf/pygameui/docs/components/element.md

 - `is_hovered`: Check if the mouse is hovering over the element.
 Returns True if hovered, False otherwise.
 - `is_clicked`: Check if the element is hovered and the provided mouse button is down.
 Returns True if clicked, False otherwise.
 The default button is 1 (left mouse button).
-- `was_clicked`: Check if the element was clicked in the last frame.
-Returns True if clicked, False otherwise.
+- `was_clicked`: Check if the element was clicked and then released.
+Returns True if this happened, False otherwise.

 ## Example